-A quick note that, as we've already seen, R's version of scientific notation is XeY, which means $X \cdot 10^{Y}$.
+A quick note that, as we've already seen, Python's version of scientific notation is XeY, which means $X \cdot 10^{Y}$ .

-A second note is that the concepts developed here apply outside of R, but we'll illustrate the principles of computer numbers using R. R makes use of the double and int types in C for the underlying representation of R's numbers in C variables, so what we'll really be seeing is how such types behave in C on most modern machines.
-The behavior of real-valued numbers in Python is essentially the same, but Python handles the integer type differently.
+A second note is that the concepts developed here apply outside of Python, but we'll illustrate the principles of computer numbers using Python.
+Python usually makes use of the double type (8 bytes) in C for the underlying representation of real-valued numbers in C variables, so what we'll really be seeing is how such types behave in C on most modern machines.
+It's actually a bit more complicated in that one can use real-valued numbers that use something other than 8 bytes in numpy by specifying a dtype.